Perform Dial Tone Recovery in Exchange Server

 The temporary mailbox allows maintaining business continuity till the moment the Exchange database is repaired.

-Professional Solution Like: Regain Exchange EDB Recovery Software
+Use Professional Solution Like Regain Exchange EDB Recovery Software

-Regain Exchange EDB Recovery software restores corrupt or damaged Exchange Server mailbox.
+Regain Exchange EDB Recovery software restores corrupt or damaged Exchange Server mailboxes.
 The software recovers accidentally lost or deleted offline EDB mailboxes.
-The tool repairs corrupt .EDB file and restore deleted or lost emails from Exchange Server database.
+The tool repairs corrupt .EDB file and restore deleted or lost emails from the Exchange Server database.

 Eminent Features of Exchange EDB Recovery Software

-- Allows filtering of EDB files on basis of date range before migrating them to any other format.
+• Allows filtering of EDB files based on date range before migrating them to any other format.

-- Available as free to download trial version.
+• Available as free to download the trial version.

 Conclusion

-This article discusses about the Exchange Database .EDB files and reasons for corruption of .EDB files.
-Then we have discussed about Dial Tone Recovery and the methods to perform the Dial Tone Recovery.
+This article discusses the Exchange Database .EDB files and reasons for corruption .EDB files.
+Then we discussed Dial Tone Recovery and the methods to perform the Dial Tone Recovery.
 The Dial Tone Recovery process using Exchange Management Shell is a complicated task and needs deep technical understanding to perform the process.